Child and Family Studies MS

 Frequently Asked Questions

-Additional course fees may apply.
+Additional course fees for the online Child and Family Studies Masters may apply.
 Fees range between $20 – $60.

 All application materials are submitted online to the Graduate School, http://www.usm.edu/graduate-school/apply-graduate-school.
-Prospective students must complete the application form on the website, pay the application fee, and then submit the following materials:
+Prospective students for the online Child and Family Studies Masters program must complete the application form on the website, pay the application fee, and then submit the following materials:

 - Graduate Record Examination (GRE) test scores